karrot-dev/35c3-foodsaving-talk/index.md

 ???
 We added thorough localization support, so that groups can use Karrot in their own language and timezone.

-Our users already translated it into 11 languages.
+Our users already translated it into 11 languages, most with good translation coverage.

+In the right picture, you can see the Karrot instance for the Taiwanese foodsharing group.

 ---